tfurrows/ElsieBoy4/README.md

    Within an encode/decode session, the UP button moves you forward in the alphabet, the DOWN button moves you backward.
 The RIGHT button moves you forward in the alphabet six characters at a time, the LEFT button moves you backward six.
    The result of your encoding/decoding is displayed in real time as you select your character.
    Press A to accept the character and complete the encode/decode by shifting the key state and moving the marker.
 You can then begin encoding the next character.
-   Pess B to cancel the encode/decode and leave the key state and marker intact.
+   Press B to cancel the encode/decode and leave the key state and marker intact.
 4. ![ElsieBoy4 Key Status Screen](https://github.com/tfurrows/ElsieBoy4/blob/main/screenshots/elsieboy4_status.png)
    *Status >* For viewing key state and other stats.
    View the current key state and marker location, as well as the number of steps that have been completed.